 This Vespa was firmly within the very early design era.
-The scooter has been restored, and is in very good condition overall.
 While probably not appropriate to be your daily driver, this would be a fun weekend cafe runner, or a huge hit at any scooter or collector car event.

 1950 VESPA ROD MODEL (IC-120)